RavenProject/Ravencoin/README.md

 completely stable.
 [Tags](https://github.com/RavenProject/Ravencoin/tags) are created regularly to indicate new official, stable release versions of Raven Core.

+Active development is done in the `develop` branch.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

 Developer IRC is inactive please join us on discord in #development. https://discord.gg/fndp4NBGct